 - What industry (or industries) are they in?

 - How many people are in the company?

 - Are there any organizational changes that could affect their propensity to buy?

 - Do they have partnerships that make them easier to sell to?

-In a nutshell, your ICP descriptions the organization that would get significant value from your product or service, and would provide substantial value to your company in return.
+In a nutshell, your ICP describes the organization that would get significant value from your product or service and provides substantial value to your company in return.

 How To Build A Buyer Persona & ICP

 Now that you have a general idea of what goes into ICPs and buyer personas let’s build some and put them into action.

 Identifying which characteristics to include in your buyer personas can be a challenge.
 Fortunately, starting with a free template can serve as a guide and speed up the process.

 Template #4: Hootsuite’s User Persona Type (Google Sheets) ⇲